ekrolen/data-512-wildfire-project/README.md

 ### fire_distances.csv Issues & Considerations
    Our current fire distance calculator only runs for fires with a "ring" geometry.
 35 fires in the USGS_Wildland_Fire_Combined_Dataset have "curve ring" shapes.
 Due to their incompatability with our processing methods we will discard them from the data.

-### FINAL DATA OUTPUT SMOKE ESTIMATES
+### annual_smoke_estimate.csv Considerations
-    We calculate the previously burned acreage in our smoke estimate to discount the amount of smoke it will product.
+   We calculate the previously burned acreage per fire in our smoke estimate to discount the amount of smoke it will product.
 Unfortunately not all entries are able to be parsed uniformly.
-In the event that the percentage of fires with pre-burned acres that cannot be read is less than 10%, we will assume no-preburned acres for those fires.
+In the event that the percentage of fires with unreadable pre-burned acres is less than 10%, we will assume no-preburned acres for those fires.
+Otherwise, the data_processing program will print a warning message to the user.

+### FINAL EPA ESTIMATE CONSIDERATIONS
+   EPA AQI data is available year round.
+However, as mentioned in our epa_comparison code, because we are comparing it with our smoke estimate which is primarily gathered in fire season (May 1st - Oct 31st) we will limit our AQI data to information taken May 1st - Oct 31st annually.
+Additionally, while some stations may produce granular AQI measurements (e.g., on the hourly scale), "The Air Quality Index is based on daily air quality summaries, specifically daily maximums or daily averages.
+It is not valid to use shorter-term (e.g. hourly) data to calculate an AQI value."
+[Technical Assistance Document for the Reporting of Daily Air Quality – the Air Quality Index (AQI)](https://www.airnow.gov/sites/default/files/2020-05/aqi-technical-assistance-document-sept2018.pdf) Due to this standard, we will only use the 24-HR BLK AVG AQI measurement for each gas/particulate.
+    After pulling the data we find that some sensors do not collect any data (e.g., sensors 0001, 0002, 0003, 0004), and our local sensors only collect information on particulate matter with a diameter of 10 microns or less (PM10 Total 0-10um STP, code 81102).
+Per the [California Air Resources Board](https://ww2.arb.ca.gov/smokereadyca#:~:text=Particles%20from%20smoke%20can%20be,pass%20directly%20into%20the%20bloodstream), "Particles from smoke can be very small (with diameters of 2.5 micrometers and smaller)" so we are still capturing some wildfire air quality impacts even with dimished gas/particulate reporting.

 ## Anaysis Reproduction Steps